Dianakariuki/QUIZBOARD/README.md

 * HTML - which was used to build the structure of the pages.

 * CSS - which was used to style the pages incuding the left aside navigation bar
-* JAVASCRIPT- which was used to implement features and actulize the score system
+* JAVASCRIPT- which was used to implement features and actualize the score system
 ## Reference
 * Materialize CSS
+## licence
+MIT
+Copyright (c) 2022[click to view licence]